Innovation

 Consider the use of passive house principles in the design of new development.
 Applicants should employ a “fabric first” approach, enhancing thermal elements utilising high levels of insulation, energy efficient windows, no thermal bridging, air-tight construction and mechanical ventilation.

 Consider the use of building forms which minimise the surface area to volume ratio.
-Blocks of houses can provide more efficient building envelopes for example.
+For example, terraced houses and apartments can provide more efficient building envelopes.

 Use tree planting to provide natural shade and shelter, subject to the guidance and code contained in the ‘Landscape and Nature’ chapter.
 Deciduous trees can provide shade during the summer while allowing light to permeate during the winter months.
 Where overshadowing is not problematic, evergreen trees can be effective in limiting exposure to cold winds.